OmenApps/django-tomselect/README.md

 ]
 ```

-To make the field display tabular results, create an instance of PluginDropdownHeader:
+To make the field display tabular results, create a PluginDropdownHeader configuration object:

 ```python
 from django_tomselect.configs import PluginDropdownHeader